Ikenga GT: History

-David Gittens is a Brooklyn-born artist and designer of African ancestry who was a staff photographer at Car and Driver magazine from 1958 to 1964.
-In 1964 he married and moved to London England, where he did photographic work for advertising and fashion publications.
+David Gittens is an Igbo, Nigerian-American artist and designer who was a staff photographer at Car and Driver magazine from 1958 to 1964.
+He was born in Brooklyn, and in 1964 he married and moved to London England, where he did photographic work for advertising and fashion publications.
 In 1967 he embarked on a career in transportation design.
 Among his proposed projects were a gas-powered single seat city car, an electric city car, a Reliant-based three-wheeled car, an expandable six-wheeled vehicle, a small car based on the Mini Moke chassis, and a high-performance mid-engined grand touring car that became the Ikenga GT.

 Gittens bought a used McLaren chassis from Ken Sheppard.
 Sheppard was also to handle limited production of the car.
 For development Gittens turned to Charles Williams of Williams & Pritchard coachbuilders.

 The car's name is of Nigerian origin.
 Ikenga is a spirit often represented by a horned statue in Gittens' ancestral Igbo culture.
 Ikenga represents human achievement, accomplishment, and success.

 The first version of the car, later referred to as the MkI, was completed in 1967.
 The somewhat blocky design of the MkI was quickly followed by the restyled MkII in 1968.
 In addition to the revised body shape, this version received a leather interior and an accompanying set of Gucci luggage.
 Some advanced lighting features were also introduced with the MkII.

 In October 1968, during the Earls Court Motor Show, the Ikenga MkII was displayed at the Banking Hall at Harrods.
 This location was chosen due to there being no provision for displaying experimental or prototype vehicles at the motor show venue.
 30,000 people saw the car at the Banking Hall, including one who offered $53,000 for the prototype, and a Saudi prince who commissioned a unique version of the car to be called the "Bird of Peace" at a cost of $35,000.
 This special does not appear to have been built.

 Gittens planned a limited run of cars.
 Depending on the source, he planned 100 or 150 cars, priced at £9000 or US$16,800 each.